-The key result in Fig. 2 is that both models exhibit a robust "annular mode" as their leading EOF, and that both annular modes explain the same total fraction of the variance.
-Only one of the apparent "annular modes", however, reflects dynamical annularity in the flow.
+The key result in Fig. 2 is that both models exhibit a robust "annular mode" as their leading EOF and that both annular modes explain the same total fraction of the variance.
+Only one of the apparent annular modes, however, reflects dynamical annularity in the flow.

-From the perspective of EOFs, one can only distinguish the two models by examining 112 their EOF spectra, i.e., the relative variance associated with all modes (Fig. 2c).
-By design, 113 the annular modes (the leading EOFs) in both models explain the same fraction of the total 114 variance (20%).
-The key differences between the EOF spectra from the two models lie in the 115 relative variance explained by their higher order EOFs.
-In the case of model 1, the first EOF 116 explains only slightly more variance than the second or third EOFs.
-In the case of model 2, 117 there is a large gap between the first and second EOFs.
-It is the relative variance explained 118 that provides insight into the relative importance of statistical vs. dynamical annularity in 119 giving rise to an annular-like leading EOF.
-120
+From the perspective of EOFs, one can only distinguish the two models by examining their EOF spectra that is, the relative variance associated with all modes (Fig. 2c).
+By design, the annular modes (the leading EOFs) in both models explain the same fraction of the total variance (20%).
+The key differences between the EOF spectra from the two models lie in the relative variance explained by their higher-order EOFs.
+In the case of model 1, the first EOF explains only slightly more variance than the second or third EOFs.
+In the case of model 2, there is a large gap between the first and second EOFs.
+It is the relative variance explained that provides insight into the relative importance of statistical versus dynamical annularity in giving rise to an annular-like leading EOF.

 The stochastic models considered in Figs. 1 and 2 highlight two key aspects of annular modes.
-First the models make clear that identical annular-like patterns can arise from two very different configurations of the circulation: (i) cases where the statistics of the flow are zonally uniform but the correlations are explicitly local (model 1) and (ii) cases with in-phase variability between remote longitudes (model 2).
+First, the models make clear that identical annular-like patterns can arise from two very different configurations of the circulation: (i) cases where the statistics of the flow are zonally uniform but the correlations are explicitly local (model 1) and (ii) cases with in-phase variability between remote longitudes (model 2).
 Second, the models make clear that the spectra of variance yields insight into the role of dynamical annularity in driving the leading EOF.

-128 3.
-Theoretical Insight
+3. Theoretical insight

-For systems with statistical annularity, as in models X_1 and X_2 , the EOFs can be entirely 129 characterized based on the covariance structure $f(\Delta \lambda)$.
-Batchelor (1953) solved the EOF 130 problem for cases with zonally uniform statistics in his analysis of homogeneous, isotropic 131 turbulence in a triply periodic domain.
-Our discussion is the 1-D limit of this more compre-132 hensive analysis.
-If the statistics are zonally uniform (i.e., homogeneous), then EOF analysis 133 will yield a pure Fourier decomposition of the flow.
-All EOFs will come in degenerate pairs 134 expressing the same fraction of variance, except for the single wavenumber 0 (annular) mode.
-135 The ordering of the Fourier coefficients depends on the Fourier decomposition of f.
-The 136 covariance function $f(\Delta \lambda)$ is defined for $0 \leq \Delta \lambda \leq \pi$, where we express longitude in radians.
-137 The variance associated with a mode of wavenumber k is then given by 138
+For systems with statistical annularity, as in models $X_1$ and $X_2$ , the EOFs can be entirely characterized based on the covariance structure $f(\Delta \lambda)$ .
+Batchelor (1953) solved the EOF problem for cases with zonally uniform statistics in his analysis of homogeneous, isotropic turbulence in a triply periodic domain.
+Our discussion is the 1D limit of this more comprehensive analysis.
+If the statistics are zonally uniform (i.e., homogeneous), then EOF analysis will yield a pure Fourier decomposition of the flow.
+All EOFs will come in degenerate pairs expressing the same fraction of variance, except for the single wavenumber-0 (annular) mode.

-$$\operatorname{var}(k) = \frac{1}{\pi} \int_0^{\pi} f(\lambda) \cos(k\lambda) \, d\lambda \tag{3}$$
+The ordering of the Fourier coefficients depends on the Fourier decomposition of f.
+The covariance function $f(\Delta \lambda)$ is defined for $0 \le \Delta \lambda \le \pi$ , where we express longitude in radians.
+The variance associated with a mode of wavenumber k is then given by

-For all k other than 0, there will be two modes, each characterizing this amount of variance.
-139 Setting k = 0 in (3) shows that the integral of the covariance function determines the 140 variance associated with the annular mode.
-If we normalize the covariance function by f(0)141 to obtain the correlation, the integral in turn provides the relative variance.
-For systems with 142 zonally uniform statistics, there is thus a nice interpretation of the strength of the annular 143 mode: the fraction of the variance expressed by the annular mode is simply the "average" 144 of the correlation function between a given base point and all other points.
-This will hold 145 even in cases where the annular mode is not the first EOF.
-146
+$$\operatorname{var}(k) = \frac{1}{\pi} \int_0^{\pi} f(\lambda) \cos(k\lambda) \, d\lambda \,. \tag{3}$$ turn provides the relative variance.
+For systems with zonally uniform statistics, there is thus a nice interpretation of the strength of the annular mode: the fraction of the variance expressed by the annular mode is simply the "average" of the correlation function between a given base point and all other points.
+This will hold even in cases where the annular mode is not the first EOF.